MultiTagging/MultiTagging_Demo/README.md

 # MultiTagging Demo
-In this demo, the Multitagging framework is tested using 6 smart contract analysis tools: <A Href="https://github.com/smartbugs/MAIAN">MAIAN</A>, <A Href="https://github.com/Consensys/mythril">Mythril</A>, <A Href="https://github.com/Decurity/semgrep-smart-contracts">Semgrep</A>, <A Href="https://github.com/crytic/slither">Slither</A>, <A Href="https://github.com/protofire/solhint">Solhint</A>, and <A Href="https://github.com/kupl/VeriSmart-public">VeriSmart</A>.
+In this demo, the MultiTagging framework is tested using 6 smart contract analysis tools: <A Href="https://github.com/smartbugs/MAIAN">MAIAN</A>, <A Href="https://github.com/Consensys/mythril">Mythril</A>, <A Href="https://github.com/Decurity/semgrep-smart-contracts">Semgrep</A>, <A Href="https://github.com/crytic/slither">Slither</A>, <A Href="https://github.com/protofire/solhint">Solhint</A>, and <A Href="https://github.com/kupl/VeriSmart-public">VeriSmart</A>.

 ## Demo Files
-*  The Multhitagging framework demo is available here: <A Href="https://github.com/MultiTagging/MultiTagging_Demo/blob/main/MultiTagging.ipynb">MultiTagging.ipynb</A>
+*  The MultiTagging framework demo is available here: <A Href="https://github.com/MultiTagging/MultiTagging_Demo/blob/main/MultiTagging.ipynb">MultiTagging.ipynb</A>
 *  For the Demo's output: check the <A Href="https://github.com/MultiTagging/MultiTagging_Demo/tree/main/Results">Results</A> directory.

 ## Benchmarks